Aratana: Happy Days Are Here Again For Our Pets

 ENTYCE had been approved months ago, and Aratana planned for the launch of the drug in early 2017.
 However, on February 6, 2017, the FDA opted for halting the launch.
 The reason for this halt was due to Aratana opting to switch the manufacturing process to a larger company.

 It is common practice for the FDA seeking approval for any change in the NDA protocol for manufacturing a drug.
 However, I’ve never seen this occur for an approved drug before the product was launched.
 If Aratana had launched the drug, they could have subsequently filed for the transfer with the drug already bringing in revenue.
 Without sharing must information on the root cause for the decision, my final assumption is based on my personal conjecture where Aratana saw need for a larger and more productive manufacturer.
-Bottom line—the drug holds the greatest potential for quickly becoming a major player in the animal pet drug care market.
+Bottom line — the drug holds the greatest potential for quickly becoming a major player in the animal pet drug care market.
 Delaying the launch until this fall, put a major damper on the upward trend we had been seeing.

 ENTYCE is designed as a treatment for dogs having issues with their loss of appetite.
 Market research indicates this disease is the primary cause for pet owners taking their dogs to see a veterinarian.
 Annually, about 10 million dogs are seen by vets for this disease known as inappetence.
 Before the approval of ENTYCE, vets had no viable or approved drugs for treating this disease.
 The drug is dosed daily where the owner can administer it with an oral animal syringe.
 With no other FDA approved drug addressing this devastating disease, IMO, ENTYCE should see a quick adoption for vets introducing the drug in their respective practices.